Haris617/esports-tournament-dbms/questions.md

 ### Procedure With WHILE Loop

-60. Create a procedure to print tournament rounds from 1 to 5.
+60. Show teams who won prize in a specific tournament.